michael-sumner/go-make-things/content/articles/2018-01-16-array-sorting-basics-with-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2018-01-16'
+permalink: /array-sorting-basics-with-vanilla-javascript/
 title: Array sorting basics with vanilla JavaScript
+url: /2018/01/16/array-sorting-basics-with-vanilla-javascript
 ---

-One of my students contacted me about [yesterday's article on sorting arrays](/sorting-an-array-by-multiple-criteria-with-vanilla-javascript/), and I realized I didn't do the greatest job explaining the basics of array sorting with vanilla JS.
+One of my students contacted me about [yesterday's article on sorting arrays](https://gomakethings.com/sorting-an-array-by-multiple-criteria-with-vanilla-javascript/), and I realized I didn't do the greatest job explaining the basics of array sorting with vanilla JS.

 Today, let's take a step back, look at a simplified example, and get a better understanding of how `Array.sort()` works.